safaa-alnabulsi/kubernetes-tutorial/README.md

         $ kubectl delete service client-node-port
         service "client-node-port" deleted

-- then we start applying the new config files we have created inside `k8s` folder:
+- then we start applying the new config files we have created inside `k8s folder:

         $ kubectl apply -f k8s
         service/client-cluster-ip-service created
         deployment.apps/client-deployment created
         service/server-cluster-ip-service created
         deployment.apps/server-deployment created
+        deployment.apps/worker-deployment created

+_Note:_ config files can be combined in one with `---` in the middle between objects.

 ### Production